 When you bite down while wearing an implant-supported dentures, the fixture will take the brunt of the force.
 The implants and your jawbone will absorb the full force, allowing you to have the most natural bite.

-With this option though, the treatment is usually more expensive than other options because more implants are involved.
 And before the procedure, your dentist will need to make sure your bone is strong enough.
 If not, they may offer a procedure to help regenerate bone and soft tissue, but many people find it invasive.

 But if successfully inserted, this option is reliable, stable, and more aesthetically pleasing.